Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Whyte Avenue Art Walk

-An art-focused market, the Whyte Avenue Art Walk allows local artists to display and sell their works along Whyte Ave on weekends from early June to early August.
+An art-focused market, the Whyte Avenue Art Walk allows local artists to display and sell their works to anyone who is interested.
+It’s a great way to meet and network with local artists!

 Other Edmonton Markets to Check Out